objornstad/oshinys/README.md

 The current models are:

-LPA.app - LPA Tribolium model with a 2D and 3D phase plane
+lpatribolium.app - LPA Tribolium model with a 2D and 3D phase plane

-LVcomp.app - Lotka-Volterra competion model with phase plane and isoclines
+lotkavolterracompetition.app - Lotka-Volterra competion model with phase plane and isoclines

-LVpred.app - Lotka-Volterra predation model with phase plane and isoclines
+lotkavolterrapredation.app - Lotka-Volterra predation model with phase plane and isoclines

-NB.app - Nicholson-Bailey Host-Parasitoid model

-May.app - May et al's Negative-Binomial parasitoid-host model
+negbinparasitoid.app - May's Negative-Binomial parasitoid-host model

+nicholsonbailey.app - Nicholson-Bailey Host-Parasitoid model

-Ricker.app - The Ricker ("discrete logistic") model
+ricker.app - The Ricker ("discrete logistic") model

-RM.app - Rosenzweig-MacArthur Predator-Prey model with phase plane and isoclines
+rosenzweigmacarthur.app - Rosenzweig-MacArthur Predator-Prey model with phase plane and isoclines

+rossmacdonald.App - A simple Ross-Macdonald type malaria model

-SEIR.app - the seasonally forced SEIR model in time and in the phase plane
+seir.app - the seasonally forced SEIR model in time and in the phase plane

-SEIRS.app - the unforced SEIRS model in time and in the phase plane with ressonant periodicity calculations
+seirs.app - the unforced SEIRS model in time and in the phase plane with ressonant periodicity calculations

-SIR.app - the unforced SIR model in time and in the phase plane with R0 calculations
+sir.app - the unforced SIR model in time and in the phase plane with R0 calculations

-TSIR.app - the unforced TSIR model with demographic an environmental stochasticity in time and in the phase plane and with simulated and transfer function derived periodograms
+tsir.app - the unforced TSIR model with demographic an environmental stochasticity in time and in the phase plane and with simulated and transfer function derived periodograms

 ________________________________